LindsayPrescott/School-Project-Repo/README.md

 Assembly - The projects in this folder are for a Computer Organization and Design class, which mainly focused on Assembly programming.

-  Project 1 - A small project in the C language that manipulates values on the bit level.
+  -Project 1 - A small project in the C language that manipulates values on the bit level.

-  Project 2 - The fist Assembly project, coded in IA32 assembly language, to perform some basic calculations.
+  -Project 2 - The fist Assembly project, coded in IA32 assembly language, to perform some basic calculations.

-  Project 3 - This Assembly project simulates accessing memory cache.
+  -Project 3 - This Assembly project simulates accessing memory cache.

 FileSystem - This project is a C based simulation of a Single Directory file system using a professor-provided softwaredisk simulator.
 It was done via pair programming with my partner.